akhandpratap18/Facial-Emotion-Detection/README.md

 ### How to Download the Dataset
 1. Go to the [FER-2013 dataset page on Kaggle](https://www.kaggle.com/datasets/msambare/fer2013).
-2. Sign in with your Kaggle account.
-3. Click on the **Download** button to download the dataset.
+2. Click on the **Download** button to download the dataset.
-4. Extract the downloaded ZIP file to your project directory.
-Ensure that the data files (e.g., `train.csv` or image folders) are properly organized as required by the code.
+3. Extract the downloaded ZIP file to your project directory.

 ## Prerequisites
 Before running this project, ensure you have the following installed: